 What You Want The Interviewer To Think

 When you answer this question, you want the interviewer to think a few things.
 The first is that you are a constructive and positive person.
-If you are going to take this positive question as an opportunity to say something negative, how is that going to make you look?
+If you are going to take this positive question as an opportunity to say something negative, how will it make you look?
 It’s going to look poorly.
-By answering with constructive bullet points about what you enjoyed the most, regarding the position itself, that’s going to look like you are prepared and experienced to be able to handle the position you applied for.
+Answering constructive bullet points about what you enjoyed the most regarding the position itself, that’s going to look like you are prepared and experienced to handle the position you applied for.

 What If They Ask What You Like The Least